-03 Stamping of arbitral Agreements
+3. Stamping of Arbitral Agreements

-One other question which is still subject to various conflicting decisions is that of the validity and enforceability of an arbitration clause in an unstamped arbitration agreement.
+One other question which was subject to various conflicting decisions is that of the validity and enforceability of an arbitration clause in an unstamped arbitration agreement.
 A three-judge Supreme Court decision in N.N.
 Global Mercantile Pvt.
 Ltd. v.
 M/s.
-Indo Unique Flame Ltd. & Ors.51 affirmed the separability of an arbitration agreement, ruling that an unstamped contract did not prevent a court from acting on an arbitration clause as the two agreements were separable.
+Indo Unique Flame Ltd. & Ors.
+59 affirmed the separability of an arbitration agreement, ruling that an unstamped contract did not prevent a court from acting on an arbitration clause as the two agreements were separable.
 However, the Court added that the parties must make good the deficiency in stamp duty immediately.

 This decision is in conflict with another decision in Garware Wall Ropes Limited v.
-Coastal Marine Constructions and

-Engineering Limited52 (which was affirmed by a three-judge bench in Vidya Drolia & Ors. v.
-Durga Trading Corporation53) where the Court ruled that its power under Section 11 of the Act to enquire into the "existence" of an arbitration agreement included satisfying itself of the "validity" of such an agreement.
+Coastal Marine Constructions and Engineering Limited (which was affirmed by a three-judge bench in Vidya Drolia & Ors. v.
+Durga Trading Corporation) where the Court ruled that its power under Section 11 of the Act to enquire into the "existence" of an arbitration agreement included satisfying itself of the "validity" of such an agreement.
 The Court stated that an unstamped contract was not valid, rendering an arbitration clause contained in such agreement unenforceable until stamp duty was paid.
 As a result, this question was referred by the Supreme Court in N.N.
-Global Mercantile to a larger bench for final determination.
-The bench has heard arguments on the matter and reserved the same for judgment.
+Global Mercantile to a five-judge bench62 for final determination, which held that Section 35 of the Indian Stamp Act, 1899 renders an arbitration agreement invalid and void if the underlying contract is either not stamped or insufficiently stamped (NN2).